michaelcoyote/flask-microblog/readme.md

 ## Flask microblog

 Just an implementation of [Miguel Grinberg's Flask based microblog](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).
-You can use this but you're better off just going through the exercises yourself.
-I may have made changes
+You can use this code but you're better off just going through the exercises yourself.

+I may have made changes, use at your own risk.

 This is probably out of date and there might be better ways to learn Flask, but this exercise has been pretty solid and no overt errors in the code so far.
+I do sometimes have issues understanding where new code should be placed and have

+I've made some changes to formatting and have converted to use f-strings where it makes code more readable.

 ### Random useful things documented here